sagan/simplegoproxy/README.md

 - `_sgp_cookie=<value>` : Set request cookie.
 Equivalent to `_sgp_header_cookie=<value>`.
 - `_sgp_type=<value>` : Set the request content type.
 Equivalent to `_sgp_header_Content-Type=<value>`.
 If `_sgp_method` is set to `POST` and `_sgp_body` is also set, the `_sgp_type` will have a default value `application/x-www-form-urlencoded`.
 - `_sgp_body=<value>` : Set the request body (String only.
 Binary data is not supported).
 - `_sgp_fdheaders=<header1>,<header2>,...` : Comma-separated forward headers list.
 For every header in the list, if the http request to the "entrypoint url" itself contains that header, Simplegoproxy will set the request header to the same value when making http request to the "target url".
 E.g.: `_sgp_fdheaders=Referer,Origin`.
 A special `*` value can be used to forward ALL request headers.
-The following headers will ALWAYS be forwarded, even if not specified, unless the same `_sgp_header_*` parameter is set: `Authorization`, `Range`, `If-*`; A special "\n" (`%0A`) value supresses this behavior and makes sure no headers would be forwarded.
+The following headers will ALWAYS be forwarded, even if not specified, unless the same `_sgp_header_*` parameter is set: `Range`, `If-*`; A special "\n" (`%0A`) value supresses this behavior and makes sure no headers would be forwarded.
 - `_sgp_basicauth=user:password` : Set the HTTP Basic Authentication for request.
 It can also be directly set in target url via "https://user:password@example.com" syntax.
 - `_sgp_impersonate=<value>` : Impersonate itself as Browser when sending http request.
 See below "Impersonate the Browser" section.
 - `_sgp_sign=<value>` : The sign of request canonical url.
 See below "Request signing" section.